cody1213/static-dev-boilerplate/README.md

-Development Boilerplate
+Node PHP Development Environment
 ============
-A node.js-based dev server and starter boilerplate for client projects that will eventually be on Apache.
-Allows for simple API routes to emulate a server-side API and serves up the www folder as static files.
-I made this to start development locally without the need for XAMPP or a dev server.
+A node.js-based dev server and starter boilerplate for client projects that will eventually be on Apache/Nginx.
+Serves up simple PHP files (instructions and explanation below), compiles less and jade, and generally makes a neat little www/ folder I can pass on to clients.

 ###Requirements###
-The only definite requirement is Node.js.
 You might also want to install the following globally:

 1. Bower (for installing web packages)